williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 # Integrated Information Theory: Math Formula for Consciousness (Φ)

 What if consciousness could be measured?
-What if there was a mathematical formula that could tell you how conscious something is—whether it's a human brain, a quantum computer, or even a simple system?
+What if there was a mathematical formula that could tell you how conscious something is whether it's a human brain, a quantum computer, or even a simple system?

 This is the promise of Integrated Information Theory (IIT), developed by neuroscientist Giulio Tononi.
 IIT proposes that consciousness isn't just a mystery to be solved by philosophy alone.
 It's a measurable quantity, represented by the Greek letter Φ (phi).